stablekernel/aqueduct/source/docs/application/channel.md

 }
 ```

-This method links together a `Router`, `Authorizer` and `UserController` in that order.
-A request is first handled by the `Router`, and if its path matches '/users', it will be sent to an `Authorizer`.
-If the `Authorizer` verifies the request, the request is passed to a `UserController` for fulfillment.
+This method links together a `Router` -> `Authorizer` -> `UserController`.
+Because the router is returned from this method, it handles all incoming requests.
+It will pass a request to an `Authorizer` when the request path is `/users`, which will then pass that request to a `UserController` if it is authorized.

-By contrast, if the request's path doesn't match '/users', the `Router` sends a 404 Not Found response and doesn't pass it to the `Authorizer`.
-Likewise, if the request isn't authorized, the `Authorizer` will send a 401 Unauthorized response and prevent it from being passed to the `UserController`.
-In other words, a request 'falls out' of the channel once a controller responds to it, so that no further controllers will receive it.
+All controllers in your application will be linked to the entry point, either directly or indirectly.

 !!! note "Linking Controllers"
     The `link()` method takes a closure that creates a new controller.
 Some controllers get instantiated for each request, and others get reused for every request.
 See [the chapter on controllers](../http/controller.md) for more information.

-## Providing Services for Controllers
+## Initializing Service Objects

 Controllers often need to get (or create) information from outside the application.
 The most common example is database access, but it could be anything: another REST API, a connected device, etc. A *service object* encapsulates the information and behavior needed to work with an external system.
 This separation of concerns between controllers and service objects allows for better structured and more testable code.

-Service objects are passed to controllers through their constructor.
-A controller that needs a database connection, for example, would take a database connection object in its constructor and store it in a property.
-Services are created by overriding `prepare()` in an `ApplicationChannel`.
-Here's an example:
+Service objects are instantiated by overriding `ApplicationChannel.prepare`.

 ```dart
 class AppChannel extends ApplicationChannel {